-The recommended Zoning By-law amendment permits apartment units and senior housing, as well as development standards such as building setbacks from the street/neighboring uses to sure there is adequate separation.
-The zoning provisions speak specifically to terracing of the building to limit the impact of the proposed development on surrounding land uses.

-It should be noted that the development will be required to go through site plan control, which will further refine elements, such as building architectural design and materials.
+The recommended By-law permits the proposed range of housing types, and includes development standards such as building setbacks from the street, etc. to ensure there is adequate space for public realm elements such as tree planting.
+It should be noted that the apartment building will be required to go through site plan control, which will further refine elements, such as building materials.